 What if cold laser therapy doesn’t work for me?

 If cold laser therapy doesn’t work for you, you should not be discouraged.
-There are many other treatment options for your knee pain.
+There are many other treatment options for your pain.
 These include anti-inflammatory drugs, injectable steroid shots for temporary relief, hyaluronic acid treatments for temporary relief, physical therapy, occupational therapy, exercise, and, if nothing else, surgery to fix whatever issues or injury you might be experiencing.